Sufism in Afghanistan: Influence

 Sufism is tightly bound to the history of Afghanistan, as Afghan kings were traditionally crowned in the presence of a great Sufi master.
 The Sufis were also involved in revolts against many political rulers.
 In 1919, under King Amanullah, the Sufis felt their position in society under threat.
-Many Sufi and non-Sufi Muslim united to overthrow King Amanullah.
+Many Sufi and non-Sufi Muslims united to overthrow King Amanullah.

 Sufi rituals and practices

 Qawwali, a devotional Sufi music, is sung over the country.
 Other Sufi practices include zikr, construction of various Khanqahs to spread Islam.
 The Naqshbandi tariqa is one of the most dominant Sufi orders in Afghanistan.
 The Mujaddidiya branch of the Naqshbandi tariqa is said to influential to the present day.
 Pir Saifur Rahman was one of the notable Sufi of this order.
 The other affiliates of the Naqshbandi order are Ansari, Dahbidi, Parsai, Juybari.
 The other Sufi orders followed in Afghanistan are Qadriyya and Chishti Order.

 Mawlid is celebrated by Sufis in Afghanistan.
 The various belongings of Muhammad such as Moo-e-Mubarak (Muhammad's hair) and Khirka-e-Sharif (Muhammad's cardigan) are sacred things for Sufis in Afghanistan, and they have built shrines around the belongings.

 Sufis in Afghanistan are positively associated with the spiritual power of karamat.
 Pilgrimages to Sufi shrines (Ziyarat) take place across Afghanistan.